ssebs/ssebs-www/content/blog/minimacropad.md

 ## The Mini Macro Pad's hardware
 I watched [Zack Freedman's](https://www.youtube.com/@ZackFreedman) video on [How to build Mechanical Keyboards](https://www.youtube.com/watch?v=yYcNi9hKxDk), and was inspired.

 Basically, (without going into too much detail) what I needed was a few mechanical keyboard switches, some wire, an arduino, and a 3D printer.
-What I was essentially making was a number pad, but instead of sending numbers with a key press, each key would run a Macro.
+What I was making was essentially a number pad, but instead of sending numbers with a key press, each press would run a Macro.

 To make a working button, I'd connect a wire from one of the serial pins on the arduino to one side of the switch, and another from the other side of the switch to the ground pin.
-This ground pin is shared with the other button pins, so those can be connected together.
+This ground pin is shared with the other button pins, so those could all be connected together.

 Once I had my plan ready, I printed out some 3D models I found on https://thangs.com, and got to soldering.
 I chose the Teensy LC as my Serial device, since it can be used as a Human-Interface-Device (HID).
 That means I can emulate pressing buttons on a keyboard.